Estimated reading time: 4 minutes

 Background: The Tapered Annual Allowance

-The tapered AA was born from an attempt by the Government in 2016 to restrict the benefit of tax-relief on pension savings for higher earners.
+The Tapered Annual Allowance was born from an attempt by the Government in 2016 to restrict the benefit of tax-relief on pension savings for higher earners.
 In short, from 2016/17 anyone with taxable income over £110,000pa could see their pensions Annual Allowance cut from the standard £40,000 to as little as £10,000.

-The problems with the operation of this tapered annual allowance (AA), have been the subject of discussion within the pensions industry for some time before Paul Masterson MP raised the specific NHS Scheme issue at a House of Commons debate in April 2019, in the process dubbing the annual allowance taper as “boring and incredibly complex”.
+The problems with the operation of this Tapered Annual Allowance, have been the subject of discussion within the pensions industry for some time before Paul Masterson MP raised the specific NHS Pension Scheme issue at a House of Commons debate in April 2019, in the process dubbing the annual allowance taper as “boring and incredibly complex”.

 NHS consultants and doctors have increasingly found themselves having to refuse additional shifts because the tax charges arising on the increased pension benefits outweighed the increased take-home pay.
 These staff are paradoxically therefore financially worse-off from having worked extra hours.

-The problem is not necessarily unique to the NHS scheme.
-The tapered AA affects many other Defined Benefit (DB) pension scheme members – both in the public and private sectors.
+The problem is not necessarily unique to the NHS Pension Scheme.
+The Tapered Annual Allowance affects many other defined benefit (DB) pension scheme members – both in the public and private sectors.

 The recent announcement from the Department of Health and Social Care (DHSC) replaces the previous and widely criticised 50:50 option.